-Chi-sau, or Sticking-hands, is a training method unique to the Wing Chun system in how it approaches the concept of.
-A variety of arts utilize the method after seeing what it can accomplish, yet none outside of the system have captured its essence quite like Wing Chun.
+Chi-sau, or "Sticking-hands," is a training method unique to the Wing Tsun system in how it approaches the concept of fighting.
+A variety of arts utilize the method after seeing what it can accomplish, yet none outside of the system have captured its essence like Wing Tsun.
 But what is Chi-sau?

 The basis of Chi-sau implies that in order to borrow the force of the opponent, we must get rid of our own force.
 “Getting rid of our own force” means learning to relax with the situation and teaching the body how to pivot correctly, maintain structure, and not rely on physical or brute force in our actions.
 If we train to use brute force, what happens if we meet an opponent who is physically stronger than us?
 Instead, we learn how to relax and we teach the arms to maintain their structure, as well as teaching the body as a whole how to be mobile in relation to what the arms are feeling.

 Chi-dan-sau is Single-arm Sticking-hand.
-With this drill, we learn one arm at a time so that we can focus on the feeling in a simple, controlled way.
+Also called Dan-Chi-sau, we learn one arm at a time so that we can focus on the feeling in a simple, controlled way.

 The starting position.
 Both practitioners are exerting a slight forward pressure.
 The practitioner on the right is in Fook-sau with the elbow pressing inward towards his centerline, while the practitioner on the left is in Tan-sau.

 In response to Tan-sau changing to Jing-cheung, this is defended with a quick Jut-sau.
 The movements are gradual and are not aimed at striking; instead, they are gentle actions in order to teach each other how to feel the pressure and direction of the movements.